bigheadG/mmWave/LPD/README.md

 lpd = lpdISK.LpdISK(port)

 V6: Point Cloud Spherical<br/>
-Each Point Cloud list consists of an array of points, Each point data structure is defined as following
+Each Point Cloud list consists of an array of points, Each point data structure is defined as following:

     point Struct:
         range:    float   #Range in meters